CSE12-F20-Assignments/cse12-fa20-pa4-Runtime-starter/README.md

 However, in that file, they are called `mysteryA-F`, and they are in a different order, and we don't provide the source of that file.
 You have two
-tasks: determining a big-Θ bound for each method labeled 1-6 analyzing the source above, and determining which mystery method A-F corresponds to the implementations above by measuring against provided (but hidden) implementation.
+tasks: determining a big-O bound for each method labeled 1-6 analyzing the source above, and determining which mystery method A-F corresponds to the implementations above by measuring against provided (but hidden) implementation.

 ### Identifying Bounds from Code

-Determine a big-Θ bound for each function, and justify it with a few sentences.
-Give only the most relevant term, so use, for example _Θ(n)_, not _Θ(4n + 2)_.
+Determine a big-O bound for each function, and justify it with a few sentences.
+Give only the most relevant term, so use, for example _O(n)_, not _O(4n + 2)_.
 You will be submitting this via Gradescope.
 It can be found in the *Programming Assignment 4 - questions* assignment (this is also part of question 3).
 Make sure to following the formatting instuctions!

 # Part 2: Measuring Implementations